arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ```

-I don't expect you to understand the code above yet.
+I don't expect you to fully understand the code above yet.
 Just focus on the key messages:

 * Generators are composable structures.
 Each language would use its own tricks: in C# they are classes.
 * They are natively written in your preferred language.
 No extra languages to learn.